Google removes 'view image' button

 Google has killed off its "view image" button following criticism from Getty Images.

-In response, and as part of a new agreement between the two companies, Google has now made it harder to save pictures from the search engine by removing certain features, including a button that allows users to view an image in isolation as well as a "search by image" button.
+In response and as part of a new agreement between the two companies announced last week, Google has made it harder to save pictures from the search engine by removing certain features, including a button that allows people to view an image in isolation and a "search by image" button.

 "Today we're launching some changes on Google Images to help connect users and useful websites.
 This will include removing the View Image button.
-The Visit button remains, so users can see images in the context of the webpages they're on," Google said in a statement.
+The Visit button remains, so users can see images in the context of the webpages they're on," Google said Thursday in a tweet.

-However, not everyone is happy with the change, with a number of people taking to twitter to vent their anger.
+However, not everyone is okay with the tweak, and many are using Twitter to vent their anger.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.